AdobeDocs/genstudio.en/help/user-guide/references/add-references.md

 1. Add brand logos in the _Logos_ section.
 1. Click into the _New brand_ title and enter a descriptive brand name.

-To see your created brands, click the back arrow near the top of the _Brand_ pane to navigate back to the _Brands_ home.
+To see your created [!DNL Brands], click the back arrow near the top of the _Brand_ pane to navigate back to the _[!DNL Brands]_ home.

 You do not have to [publish](#publish-brand) your brand to make the information accessible.
 Any manually added information is available immediately after it is added.
 For others in your organization to use the brand info in GenStudio, you must publish it.